A fried chicken chain just released an ad with no chicken in it at all.

 "Tenderness isn't weakness.
 It's the bravest thing we can offer ourselves in an increasingly hard world," they explained.

-To them, it felt like an idea that couldn't be explained and chose to make audiences feel it, with Frank's soothing voice serving as the "ultimate tool in making us all believe in chicken."
+It was an idea that couldn't be explained, only felt, and Frank's soothing voice became the "ultimate tool in making us all believe in chicken."

-The 60-second film goes straight into business, showing Watkinson alone with his guitar, sitting on a stool in the middle of a stage draped in red curtains.
+The one-minute film goes straight into business, showing Watkinson alone with his guitar, sitting on a stool in the middle of a stage draped in red curtains.

-He starts his performance with the second verse of Linger, as the camera pans closer and closer to him.
+He starts his performance with the second verse of "Linger," as the camera pans closer and closer to him with no chicken in sight.

 This quiet take is doing double duty.